SAP-archive/kyma-machine-learning/README.md

 # Hands-on Tutorial: Manage and Deploy Machine Learning Models in Kubernetes with SAP BTP, Kyma Runtime

 ## Description
-This Github repository provides the basis material to:
+This Github repository provides the basis material the Hands On blog, which covers the following main steps:

 1. Create an API endpoint which enables a user to create predictions on the fly with a trained machine learning model.
 2. Containerize the Python script for our app in a Docker Image with all the needed requirements and dependencies.